 For example, the Google Maps extension defines the dbr.googlemaps

--directory.
-The user can also define his/her own extensions which will be placed in the user/extensions
+.
+The user can also define their own extensions, which will be placed in the user/extensions

+directory.
 The name of the directory is the same as the extension name.
+The PHP files, extensions.php

 A special case of a myDBR extension is a pass-through extension, whose purpose is to take raw myDBR query data, process it, and pass the result back to myDBR result handlers.
 The result set from the pass-through extension can be completely different from the original data.